ghernantes/Training.MLOps.MLFlow/2_MLFlow_Backend_and_Artifact_Storage_Scenarios_1_2_and_3/README.md

     - `ArtifactRepository`abstract class .
     - `LocalArtifactRepository`, `AzureBlobArtifactRepository` and `S3ArtifactRepository` are concrete implementations of the abstract class `ArtifactRepository`.

-Depending on how you configure the storage of your MLFlow client and/or server instances, you will have several scenarios.
+Depending on how you configure the storage of your MLflow client and/or server instances, you will have several scenarios.
 In this article/lab, you can practice the 3 most basic scenarios.
 To do that, create your own `project/poc` folder, and `cd` into it.
 I recommend that you make a copy of the [2_MLFlow_Backend_and_Artifact_Storage_Scenarios_1_2_and_3 repository folder](https://github.com/ghernantes/Training.MLOps.MLFlow/tree/main/2_MLFlow_Backend_and_Artifact_Storage_Scenarios_1_2_and_3) and follow along with the article's hands-on exercises.
 For brevity, I will refer to the copied folder as **`lab2`**.

 Open three different terminals under `lab2`: